DeannaCarina/CI-MP-1/README.md

 </table>

 ## Compatibility
 Throughout the development process, the website was tested on a number of devices: A 17.3 inch windows laptop, a 15.3 inch windows laptop, a 16 inch MacBook Pro, an 8 inch Samsung Galaxy Tab A, a 10.2 inch iPad, A Samsung Galaxy S20 Ultra and A Huawei P30 Pro.
 It was also tested in Chrome, Firefox, Internet Explorer and Safari as well as Samsung's own internet browser.
-By also using Chrome Dev Tools, I was able to manually change the screen size to see when elements within the web pages 'break', by using this method, I could pin point the exact screen widths and heights to be defined in the CSS media screen queries and alter the stylings to fit accordingly.
+By also using Chrome Dev Tools, I was able to manually change the screen size to see when elements within the web pages 'break', by using this method, I could pinpoint the exact screen widths and heights to be defined in the CSS media screen queries and alter the stylings to fit accordingly.
 As I chose not to have a query for phone sizes, another for tablets and another for PCs and instead chose to base the queries on when things start to look 'broken' this did mean a lot of media queries in the stylesheet, however I found it was the best way to ensure responsiveness and to make sure that all elements within the web page were correctly layed out in relation to other elements.

 ## User Testing Stories